IEEE-EMBS-Manipal/2023-RnP-Signal_ImageProcessing/Task-1/README.md

   - Time scaling
   - Time reversal/ reflection
   - Precedence rule for time-shifting and time-scaling

+    [Perform both (a) Time-shifting followed by Time-Scaling, and (b) Time-scaling followed by Time-shifting, and observe and illustrate the differences]

 - Systems
   - Properties
     - Linearity property, and it's significance